Pocket-Plane-Group/Back_to_Brynnlaw/BackBrynnlaw/Readme-BackBrynnlaw.txt

 French translation by deratiseur

-Polish translation by Stars of Mystra
+Polish translation by morgan, Aristo, Cahir, Christoff, Kirara, L'f, memory, Noemi (Stars of Mystra Forum)

 Huge thanks to Lava Del'Vortel for the provided bams for the new items.